 Low Churchmen—also called Evangelical Churchmen—champion Reformational doctrine and pragmatic outreach.
-There can be a more Puritan expression of low churchmanship, as well as a more revivalistic expression found in the likes of George Whitefield, the Wesley brothers, and the early Methodists.
+There can be a more Puritan expression of low churchmanship and a more revivalistic expression found in the likes of George Whitefield, the Wesley brothers, and the early Methodists.
 The Broad Churchmen, also called the Latitudinarians, emphasize the breadth or comprehensiveness of the Anglican tradition, trying to allow as many Christians as possible to be members of Anglican churches in good conscience.
-Out of this approach came some of the first theological liberals in Anglicanism, who downplayed orthodox Christian doctrines and ethics altogether.
+Some of the first theological liberals in Anglicanism came out of this approach, who downplayed orthodox Christian doctrines and ethics altogether.

 These various approaches can sometimes be dizzying for outsiders.
-Like other traditions, Anglicanism also faces a crisis of “cafeteria” Christianity, an individualist mindset where members pick and choose what beliefs and behaviors suit their preferences, even if this goes against authoritative confessional documents.
+Like other traditions, Anglicanism also faces a crisis of “cafeteria” Christianity.
+With this individualist mindset, members pick and choose what beliefs and behaviors suit their preferences, even if this goes against authoritative confessional documents.
 This has led to no small amount of confusion and conflict.

 The Anglican Life

 Anglicanism is a way of being a Christian.
-At the heart of the Anglican life is prayer, particularly via the Daily Offices of Morning and Evening Prayer.
+Prayer is at the heart of Anglican life, particularly via the Daily Offices of Morning and Evening Prayer.
 These two services were derived from monastic prayer offices by Thomas Cranmer, giving Anglicanism a distinct Benedictine flavor.
 The Daily Offices, with regular Holy Communion and private devotion, make up the “rule” of Anglican life.
 Morning and Evening Prayer can be said or sung.
 When Evening Prayer is chanted, it is called “Evensong.”

 In the daily prayer offices, which can be practiced congregationally or at home, Anglicans read through the Bible on a scheduled plan, called a lectionary.
 The traditional Anglican lectionary goes through most of the Old Testament and parts of the Apocrypha once a year, the entirety of the New Testament thrice a year, and the Psalter once a month.
-There are many other lectionaries now in use within the Anglican world that do not accomplish this.
+Many other lectionaries now in use within the Anglican world do not accomplish this.

 Anglicanism has also featured a strong missionary spirit from its very beginning.
 Whether it was monastic missionaries from the British Isles during the early medieval times, or courageous modern missionaries who brought the Gospel to Africa, Asia, Australia, and the Americas, healthy Anglicanism has almost always practiced effective evangelism.
 The fruits of missional Anglicanism can be clearly seen, as Anglican churches continue to spring up and grow throughout the Global South.